jerryscript-project/iotjs/docs/api/IoT.js-API-GPIO.md

 pin number of the board.
 The mapping is available in the documentation of a given board.

+* On Tizen, the pin number is defined in [this documentation](../targets/tizen/SystemIO-Pin-Information-Tizen.md#gpio).
-On NuttX, the pin number is defined in target board module.
+* On NuttX, the pin number is defined in the documentation of the target board.
 For more information, please check the following list:
 [STM32F4-discovery](../targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md#gpio-pin)